How Can I Be Truly Happy?

 - foster resiliency and support their members unconditionally.

-- are aware of their core values and decide from those values.
+- are aware of their core values and make decisions from these values.

 - have members who show compassion to everyone, even those not in the community.